Strong Swiss franc boosts trade at German brothels

 In response, some Swiss brothels have launched special promotions.
 "We are keeping the euro stable," Saunaclub FKK Basel, located in Switzerland's capital, says on its website.

-Prostitution has been legal in Switzerland since 1942, while in Germany prostitutes have been allowed to advertise and enter formal labor contracts since 2002.
+Prostitution has been legal in Switzerland since 1942, while in Germany prostitutes have been allowed to advertise and enter formal labour contracts since 2002.